techmadentertainment/kitsu-docker/README.md

 Kitsu credentials:

 * login: admin@example.com
-* password: mysecretpassword
+* password: mysecretpassword (or whatever you put in the `.env` file)

 ### Update

-In order to upgrade to the latest version of Kitsu andZoe,you need to set the Tag in the Dockerfileand then rebuild the image uzsing the command:
+In order to upgrade to the latest version of Kitsu and Zoe, you need to set the Tag in the `Dockerfile` and then rebuild the image using the command:

 ```bash
 $ docker compose build --no-cache
 ```

-!!The DB should NOT be init again, so you just have to bring up the docker compose
+**ATTENTION!** The DB should NOT be init again, so after rebuilding the image you just have to bring up the docker compose

 ```bash
 $ docker compose up --detach